 New skills will also be developed and there will be demand for these worldwide.
 This expertise will improve the competitiveness of Finland's export industries.
 The Sustainable Growth Programme for Finland will help to build up these skills by supporting education, training and research, which will open up new study opportunities.

-Financial support will be available to households for adopting new technological solutions.
-Support will also be available for businesses, municipalities and parishes.
+Financial support will be available to businesses and municipalities for adopting new technological solutions.